 Each UVA student will be provided with a school-owned laptop while attending UVA.
-This device will be shipped to the student during their first few weeks of onboarding.
-Each new student will receive a device at the address provided upon enrollment.
-Laptops are considered UVA property and must be returned when a student graduates or withdraws from UVA.
-All UVA devices are equipped with lo-jacking software.

-Students, parents, and guardians can contact the UVA Help Desk Monday through Friday 7 a.m. to 5 p.m. using the following methods:
+Each new student will receive a device at the physical address provided upon enrollment.
+Laptops are UVA property and must be returned when a student graduates or withdraws from UVA.
+All UVA devices are equipped with tracking, monitoring, and filtering software.
+Students, parents, and guardians can contact the UVA Help Desk Monday through Friday from 7 a.m. to 5 p.m. using the following methods:

-Phone: 225-286-1600 Email: support@uview.academv Chat: Live Chat Support
+Phone: 225-286-1600 / Email: support@uview.academy / Chat: LiveChatSupport@uview.academy / LiveChatSupport@uview.academy / mailto:LiveChatSupport@uview.academy